-If you want to contact someone who also has an Alexa device, you can use the Drop In feature to automatically connect to their device.
-Even if they don’t answer the call, you will immediately be able to speak and hear anything near the speaker you are connecting to.
+If you want to talk to someone else who also has an Alexa device, you can use the Drop In feature to automatically connect to their device.
+Even if they don’t answer the call, you will immediately be able to speak and hear anything near the device you are connecting to.

 “Alexa, drop in on [contact name].”

-With the Drop In feature, you can also set up Alexa devices in different rooms around your home, and then use them as an intercom system.
-Or you can make an announcement that will be sent to every Alexa device that you added to your household’s Drop In group.
+With the Drop In feature, you can also set up Alexa devices in different rooms around your home and use them as an intercom system.
+Then you can make an announcement, and it will be sent to every Alexa device that you added to your household’s Drop In group.

 If you lose your phone on a regular basis, this is one of the best Alexa commands to remember.
-As long as your phone has a loud ringer, you can ask Alexa to call your cell phone.
-You’ll still have to listen for your ringtone to find your cell phone, but it’s a lot easier than using a “call my phone” website.
+As long as your phone has a loud ringer, you can ask Alexa to call your number.
+You’ll still have to listen for your ringtone, and this won’t work if you’re smartphone is turned off.

 “Alexa, call my phone.”

 Once you find your phone, remember to ask Alexa to hang up the call, unless you want to leave yourself a long message.

 Get a Personalized News Flash Briefing

 Alexa can help you stay up to date on the news by telling you the top stories of the day.
 You can also set up shorter flash briefings and choose from over a dozen different sources to get a more personalized summary of the news.